sshaw/yymmdd/README.md

 An `ArgumentError` is raised if the date can't be parsed or formatted.

-With no arguments it will return an instance of a `String`-like object representing today's date in the specified format (it overrides `to_s` and `to_str`).
+With no arguments it will return an instance of a `String`-like object (it overrides `to_s` and `to_str`) representing today's date in the specified format.
 In the most common cases you can treat it like a `String`:

     date = yyyy/mm/dd
 	puts "Today's date: #{date}"